Jadon Sancho

-Sancho was part of the England youth team that won the 2017 FIFA U-17 World Cup and made his debut for the senior team in 2018.
+Sancho was part of the England youth team that won the 2017 FIFA U-17 World Cup.
+He made his debut for the senior team in 2018, later appearing at UEFA Euro 2020.

 Early life

-Sancho was born in Camberwell, Greater London to parents from Trinidad and Tobago.
-He was raised in Kennington, in South London.
+Jadon Malik Sancho was born on 25 March 2000 in Camberwell, Greater London, to a mother of English descent and a father of Jamaican and Guyanese descent.
+He lived in the Guinness Trust Building estate in Kennington.
 He became friends with fellow aspiring footballer Reiss Nelson, who lived nearby, after they played together in youth tournaments.
-Growing up, he was a Chelsea fan, and idolised Ronaldinho and Frank Lampard.
+Growing up, he was a Chelsea fan and looked up to Didier Drogba and Frank Lampard.
+Sancho's primary inspiration was Ronaldinho, saying in 2018 to Sky Sports that "Ronaldinho was a big influence on me, watching him on YouTube, he used to do things that other people didn't really use to do."